 - Caves and waterfalls

-- Thai, Karen, and Burmese culture
+- Thai, Karen, and Burmese cultures

-- Escape tourists farther south
+- Escape masses of tourists farther south

+Isaan has very close cultural ties to Laos.
 The local Isaan dialect is actually a derivative of the Lao language rather than Thai, although it is still written using the Thai alphabet.

 Some Reasons to Visit Isan: